 Work on your resume and cover letters and then start your new job search as soon as possible.
 When applying for new jobs, pace yourself.

 If you’re unsure of the best way to update your resume or cover letters, consider hiring an agency to help you.
 ResumeWriters has been in business since 1999 and assists anyone from military to executive to student in writing resumes.
 They will also guarantee that you get a job interview within two months, or they’ll rewrite your resume for free.

-You might feel the frantic need to get your resume in front of as many potential employers as fast as possible.
+You might feel the desperate need to get your resume in front of as many potential employers as possible.
 This will lead to burnout, and burnout will certainly not help you when you’re already feeling down about being laid off from your previous job.

 Instead, set up a schedule and focus on applying for a specific number of jobs per day.
 Set up specific times of day to apply for new jobs and, in that time, refine your resume, touch-up your cover letter, and research jobs that you want to apply for.
 Update your LinkedIn profile as well.

 You don’t have to be in this alone!
 Network with former colleagues.
 If you’re involved in social media, such as Twitter and LinkedIn, use those connections to your advantage.
-It’s quite possible that someone you know knows of a job opening and can help you get connected.
+It’s quite possible that someone you know knows of a job opening and can help you connect.